wiktorrajca/Data-Science-Honors-Thesis/README.md

 ---

-*For questions or support, please contact the dev team or open an issue on the repository.*
+*For questions or support, please contact Wiktor Rajca w_rajca@berkeley.edu or open an issue on the repository.*